PowerNukkitX/PowerNukkitX-JUnit5-Framework/README.md

 **[JUnit](https://junit.org)** is a very popular Java test unit framework.

-**PowerNukkit JUnit 5 Testing Framework** is an extension to JUnit 5 that allows developers to create easier PowerNukkit testing codes when developing plugins, tools, and PowerNukkit itself.
+**PowerNukkitX JUnit 5 Testing Framework** is an extension to JUnit 5 that allows developers to create easier PowerNukkit testing codes when developing plugins, tools, and PowerNukkit itself.

 ## Adding as Dependency